futureversecom/trn-seed/pallet/assets-ext/rpc/README.md

 #### Returns

-- `Balance`: The amount of free input token with the account.
+- `freeBalance`: The amount of free input token with the account.
 #### Payload

 ```json